w3c/wcag3/guidelines/groups/image-and-media-alternatives/audio-descriptions/audio-description-is-synchronized.md

 status: developing
 ---

-The audio description is in sync with the visual content.
+The :term[audio description] is in sync with the visual content.